MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ![Diagram showing how the Spektate tool integrates with the Azure Pipelines in a Bedrock GitOps Workflow.](./media/fig010.jpg)

-Bedrock CLI implements the Spektate Dashboard to provide deployment observability integrated with DevOps and cluster information.
+Bedrock CLI implements the Spektate dashboard to provide deployment observability integrated with DevOps and cluster information.
 This web dashboard is designed to provide the baseline observability for Bedrock, but additional tools can be added to address other specific use case requirements.
 See [Extending Bedrock](#extending-bedrock) for more information about Bedrock customization.

 ![sample of Spektate web dashboard](./media/fig011.jpg)